Sophia just finished her 4th year in ministry with United Churches of Langley. Wow - can it be? And what a 4th year 2020

-Sophia is an Ordained Minister of The United Church of Canada with a Masters in Public and Pastoral Leadership at Vancouver School of Theology, as well received a Masters in Consciousness Studies and is Ordained by the Centers for Spiritual Living.
-She has served in ministry for over 18 years throughout the United States, Canada, Mexico, Russia and Ukraine.
+Sophia is an Ordained Minister of The United Church of Canada with a Masters in Public and Pastoral Leadership from Vancouver School of Theology.
+She came to The United Church of Canada as an Ordained Minister of the Centers for Spiritual Living with a Masters in Consciousness Studies.
+She has served in ministry for over 19 years throughout the United States, Canada, Mexico, Russia and Ukraine.

 Sophia loves to "play" with children to build awareness of their own spiritual connection and to learn the stories of our faith.
 She supports families of all kinds to build the spiritual foundation for creating healthy family.
 She is committed to guiding youth and young adults toward spiritual maturity and empowering them to pursue their own personal ministry within the church, the greater community, and in the World.

 Sophia loves to hike and garden and is commited to wholistic well-being: health in mind, body, spirit - for herself and in her ministry.
 She enjoys a variety of spiritual practices and is commited to supporting others in finding their own pathway to the Divine through practice.
 She yearns for deep community, and does what she can in ministry and in life to create habitats for this to occur.

 She looks forward to serving in ministry with United Churches of Langley for many years to come.